 - If your hotel doesn’t provide satisfactory baby cots, have a look at our favourite sleeping solutions for travel here (baby bassinettes and travel beds)

-I hope you find this practical guide to Rome with a baby useful.
+I hope you find this practical guide to Rome with a baby or young toddler useful.
 Safe family travels!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites